cpoli/TBdoc/indexTB.rst

     indexLatticeTB
     indexEigTB
     indexPlotTB
-    indexPropagationTB
+    indexPropTB

-**TB** is a package providing a **Python** implementation of **Tight-Binding** models.
+**TB** is a module providing a **Python** implementation of **Tight-Binding** models.
 It can be used to build up and solve tight-binding models with complex-valued onsite energies and hoppings.

 Main features of TB:

     * Written in fully vectorized **Numpy**.
-    * Easy lattice shape selection.
+    * Easy lattice shape modification.
     * Easy implementation of next neighbors hoppings, next next neighbors hoppings, etc..
     * Time evolution (linear and non-linear)
     * Easy implementation of magnetic field.